elmtree-askmo/cloudcannon-app/content/learn/psychology/what-is-the-difference-between-phenotype-and-genotype-and-how-do-they-relate-to-natural-selection.md

 url: /learn/psychology/questions/what-is-the-difference-between-phenotype-and-genotype-and-how-do-they-relate-to-natural-selection
 score: -1.0
 related_article1:
-    id: 165300
+    id: 165299
-    title: Why is genetic variation important for evolution?
+    title: >-
+        Identify and describe the sources of genetic variation.
     subject: Psychology
-    url: /learn/psychology/questions/why-is-genetic-variation-important-for-evolution
+    url: /learn/psychology/questions/identify-and-describe-the-sources-of-genetic-variation
 related_article2:
-    id: 165305
+    id: 165287
+    title: >-
-    title: What is stabilizing selection and how does it affect a population?
+        What is the definition of animal behavior and why is it important to study?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-stabilizing-selection-and-how-does-it-affect-a-population
+    url: /learn/psychology/questions/what-is-the-definition-of-animal-behavior-and-why-is-it-important-to-study
 related_article3:
-    id: 165300
+    id: 165314
-    title: Why is genetic variation important for evolution?
+    title: >-
+        What are the genetic bases and advantages of pack hunting behavior?
     subject: Psychology
-    url: /learn/psychology/questions/why-is-genetic-variation-important-for-evolution
+    url: /learn/psychology/questions/what-are-the-genetic-bases-and-advantages-of-pack-hunting-behavior
 related_article4:
+    id: 165292
+    title: >-
+        How does natural selection contribute to the foundation of animal behavior?
+    subject: Psychology
+    url: /learn/psychology/questions/how-does-natural-selection-contribute-to-the-foundation-of-animal-behavior
+related_article5:
     id: 165296
+    title: >-
-    title: How do variation and heritability contribute to differential survival in natural selection?
+        How do variation and heritability contribute to differential survival in natural selection?
     subject: Psychology
     url: /learn/psychology/questions/how-do-variation-and-heritability-contribute-to-differential-survival-in-natural-selection
-related_article5:
-    id: 165294
-    title: Describe the process of cultural transmission in animal behavior.
-    subject: Psychology
-    url: /learn/psychology/questions/describe-the-process-of-cultural-transmission-in-animal-behavior
 ---

 &nbsp;